 I imitated his bio copy with facts that are relevant to my background.
 You can find my example below.

 You might not like his bio, which is fine.
 Try and find bio examples that you find impressive.
 Figure out what it is you like about them, and then incorporate that style into your bio.

 In addition to optimizing your bio, you might want to create a company page.
 Follow the same steps to optimize your business bio as I shared for the personal bio.

 Step 3: Connect & outreach

 Congratulations, you’ve got a list of companies that fit your customer profile, and you’ve optimized your bio.
 The next step is to grow your LinkedIn profile.

-I recommend creating a Google sheet with the following columns:
+I recommend using a CRM with LinkedIn integration or creating a Google sheet with the following columns:

 - LinkedIn ID

 - Connected (you can add a Yes/ No option for the column)